Abhisek246/Food-application/README.md

 This project demonstrates expertise in creating interactive and user-friendly web applications, with a focus on responsive design and dynamic user interfaces.

+**Steps to run the code**

+Install all the dependencies using the command *npm install* in terminal.
+Then use command *npm run dev* in terminal to run the app in localhost.

 Deployed link - https://tomato-application.netlify.app/